rclassit/python-challenge/README.md

     print(f"Greatest Increase in Profits: {dates[Max]} (${(str(maxProfitMonth))})")
     print(f"Greatest Decrease in Profits: {dates[Min]} (${(str(minProfitMonth))})")

-    Note the average change is smply a formula of the sum of P/L monthly differentials divided by # of changes (months)
+    Note the average change is simply a formula of the sum of P/L monthly differentials divided by # of changes (months)

     and this is the Write up for our text output direct to the Analysis folder: output = os.path.join("Analysis",'outputAnalyis.txt')